cristianlepore/Self-Sovereign-Identity/README.md

 [^badzek]: Badzek, Laurie, et al. "Ethical, legal, and social issues in the translation of genomics into health care."
 Journal of Nursing Scholarship 45.1 (2013): 15-24.

 [^cushman]: Cushman, Reid, et al. "Ethical, legal and social issues for personal health records and applications."
 Journal of biomedical informatics 43.5 (2010): S51-S55.

-[16] Stokkink, Quinten, and Johan Pouwelse.
-"Deployment of a blockchain-based self-sovereign identity."
-2018 IEEE international conference on Internet of Things (iThings) and IEEE green computing and communications (GreenCom) and IEEE cyber, physical and social computing (CPSCom) and IEEE smart data (SmartData).
-IEEE, 2018.

-[17] Čučko, Špela, et al. "Towards the classification of self-sovereign identity properties."
-IEEE access 10 (2022): 88306-88329.